JeffreyPrasetio/DSI-23-Capstone-Project/README.md

 In the negative tweets, people talked about the Astra Zeneca vaccine, death cases, and vaccine failures.

-Lastly, in the neutral tweets, people talked had general discussions on COVID-19 vaccines, getting vaccinated, and comparisons between the different vaccines.
+Lastly, in the neutral tweets, people had general discussions on COVID-19 vaccines, getting vaccinated, and comparisons between the different vaccines.

 NOTE: Refer to the html files in the visuals folder for interactive plots generated from topic modelling.